opalpeltzman/Artificial_Intelligence_MSc/Ex1_code/README.md

 ##MyWay

-MyWay is a road search program that works with data file `israel.csv` downloaded from `www.openstreetmap` that represents Israel map road.
+MyWay is a road search program that works with data file `israel.csv` downloaded from `www.openstreetmap` that represents Israel road map.

 In this program I implemented *UCS*, *A** and *IDA** search algorithms in order to solve 100 random search problems I generated from the given road map.